J1 Visa Taxes: Complete Tax Assistance Guide for 2026

 👉 Calculate my refund — free

-Exemptions & Tax Treaties
+J-1 Visa Tax Exemptions and Tax Treaties

 One of the biggest advantages for J-1 visa holders is that certain tax exemptions apply that don’t apply to regular U.S. workers.